graphql-editor/graphql-ssg/Readme.md

 ## Type Streaming

-If you use url that begins with `https://cdn.skypack.dev` in your import.
+For example: If you use url that begins with `https://cdn.skypack.dev` in your import.
 It will try to fetch typings from skypack and save them in typings folder referencing to jsconfig.
 This should provide typings for example in VSCode.

 ## Roadmap